krivard/codalab-worksheets-wiki/CLI-Reference.md

     # do a local test run
     fabianc:~$ cl run --local --request-docker-image codalabtest-on.azurecr.io/editdistance :distance.py :a.txt --- 'python distance.py < a.txt > out.txt'

-    # push image to the codalab docker registry
+    # push image to the codalab docker registry (note: for illustration purposes, we are pushing to our private repository (which you cannot do)!
+You might want to push to dockerhub instead)
     fabianc:~$ docker push codalabtest-on.azurecr.io/editdistance

     # do a real run!